seud0nym/openwrt-wireguard-go/README.md

 A complete userspace implementation of Wireguard written in Golang for OpenWRT-based devices that do not have kernel support for Wireguard.

+The implementation is optimised for minimum memory use.
+It should only consume around 20Mb of RAM.

 For more information on WireGuard, please see https://www.wireguard.com/.

 ## Pre-requisites